elezar/oakkeeper/README.md

 ## Usage

-If you just type `oakkeeper`, it will prompt for the Github API Base URL (defaults to Github.com) and the access token to use. **Be aware that the token needs `repo` scope!** Afterwards it will read all repositories you have access to and asks to enable branch protection.
+If you just type `oakkeeper`, it will prompt for the Github API Base URL (defaults to Github.com), the Zappr Base URL (defaults to Zappr Opensource) and the access token to use. **Be aware that the token needs `repo` scope at least, for Zappr check management also `admin:repo_hook`.** Afterwards it will read all repositories you have access to and asks to enable branch protection.

 Alternatively you can provide the repository patterns as a space-separated list like so: